HullaBrian/Personal-Website/_posts/2024-12-19-Weaponizing-WDAC-Killing-the-Dreams-of-EDR.md

 - [Mitigations](#mitigation)

 # The Concept
-Windows Defender Application Control (WDAC) is a technology introduced with and automatically enabled by default Windows 10+ and Windows Server 2016+ that allows organizations fine grained control over the executable code that is permitted to run on their Windows machines.
+Windows Defender Application Control (WDAC) is a technology introduced with and automatically **enabled by default** on Windows 10+ and Windows Server 2016+ that allows organizations fine grained control over the executable code that is permitted to run on their Windows machines.
 A WDAC configuration applies to the entire machine and affects all users of the device.
 Applied WDAC configuration is widespread and strict, including rules for user and kernel-mode applications, drivers, DLLs, and scripts.
 WDAC provides an excellent tool for defenders to block potential threats from execution on Windows endpoints, but WDAC can also be utilized offensively.

 While WDAC is often used defensively, it can also be used to block telemetry sources and security solutions such as Endpoint Detection and Response (EDR) sensors.
 These sensors tend to execute in kernel space and intentionally make themselves difficult to stop or tamper with.
 However, because WDAC may apply policies to kernel-mode executables and drivers, EDR sensors are at risk if an adversary is able to apply a WDAC policy - which can be done with remote administrative privileges.
 When a policy is applied at boot the EDR sensor is no longer allowed to run and thus will not load, thereby allowing an adversary to operate without the constraints of EDR.